-" Ritual Monsters Ritual Monsters special are monsters that are Special Summoned with a specific Ritual Spell Card, along with a required Tribute.
+Ritual Monsters are special monsters that are Special Summoned with a specific Ritual Spell Card, along with a required Tribute.
 Ritual Monster Cards are placed in the Main Deck and cannot be Summoned unless you have all the proper cards together in your hand or on the field.
 Ritual Monsters generally have high ATK and DEF and some have special abilities, just like Fusion Monsters.
-How to Ritual Summon When you have a Ritual Spell Card, along with the matching Ritual Monster Card, in your hand, along with the required Tribute (as listed on the Ritual Spell Card), you can activate the Ritual Spell Card, placing it in the Spell & Trap Zone.
-If the activation of the Ritual Spell Card is successful, Tribute monsters by sending them from your hand or the field to the Graveyard.
-The Ritual Spell Card will list the required amount to Tribute.
-After sending the Tributed monsters to the Graveyard, play the Ritual Monster Card onto the field in either face-up Attack or Defense Position.
-Finally, place the Ritual Spell Card in the Gravevard.
+HOW TO RITUAL SUMMON - When you have a Ritual Spell Card, along with the matching Ritual Monster Card, in your hand, along with the required Tribute (as I listed on the Ritual Spell Card), you can activate the Ritual Spell Card, placing it in the Spell & Trap Zone. - If the activation of the Ritual Spell Card is successful, Tribute monsters by sending them from your hand or the field to the Graveyard.
+The Ritual Spell Card will list the required amount to Tribute. - After sending the Tributed monsters to the Graveyard, play the Ritual Monster Card in your Main Monster Zone in either face-up Attack or Defense Position.
+Finally, place the Ritual Spell Card in the Graveyard.